The Universal Protocol

 Recipient Output

 The first valid output after an OP_RETURN receives the tokens.
-Explicit and clear.
+Explicit and clear—no ambiguity about where tokens are going.

 Account-Based Model

 Balances are tied to addresses, not fragile UTXOs.
-Your tokens are safe from accidental burns.
+Your tokens are safe from accidental burns—you can't accidentally destroy tokens by spending the wrong UTXO.

 Operation Specifications